-The Ultimate Point of View Guide: Third Person Omniscient vs. Third Person Limited vs. First Person
+Point of View in 2023: Third Person Omniscient vs. Third Person Limited vs. First Person

 Which Point of View Will You Use?

+Note that these distances should be thought of as ranges, not precise calculations.
+A third person narrator could conceivably draw closer to the reader than a first person narrator.

+Most importantly, there is no best point of view.
+All of these points of view are effective in various types of stories.

-There is no best point of view.
-If you’re just getting started, I would encourage you to use either first person or third person limited point of view because they’re easy to understand.
+If you're just getting started, I would encourage you to use either first person or third person limited point of view because they're easy to understand.

-However, that shouldn’t stop you from experimenting.
+However, that shouldn't stop you from experimenting.
+After all, you'll only get comfortable with other points of view by trying them!

 Whatever you choose, be consistent.
 Avoid the mistakes I mentioned under each point of view.

-And above all, have fun.
+And above all, have fun!

 How about you?
-Which the four point of views have you used in your writing?
+Which of the four points of view have you used in your writing?
+Why did you use it, and what did you like about it?
 Share in the comments.

 PRACTICE

-Using a point of view you’ve never used before, write a brief story about a teenager who has just discovered he or she has superpowers.
+Using a point of view you've never used before, write a brief story about a teenager who has just discovered he or she has superpowers.

 Make sure to avoid the POV mistakes listed in the article above.

 Write for fifteen minutes.
-When your time is up, post your practice in the comments section.
+When your time is up, post your practice in the Pro Practice Workshop here.
 And if you post, please be sure to give feedback to your fellow writers.

+We can gain just as much value giving feedback as we can writing our own books!

 Happy writing!